Scalingo/documentation/src/_posts/platform/app/2000-01-01-lifecycle-management.md

 transfer them the application.

 {% note %}
-  The new owner will need a [billing profile](https://doc.scalingo.com/platform/internals/billing) if the original owner has an app that is not on the free trial.
+  The new owner will need a [Billing Profile](https://doc.scalingo.com/platform/internals/billing) and will have left the free trial.
+If you have a payment method but are still on a free trial, go to Billing and click on Stop free trial button.
   If it's an HDS application, the new owner will need to configure a health professional contact, just like the previous owner.
 {% endnote %}